Mini Chocolate Bundt Cakes

 Let’s get to baking!
 All you need is about 30-40 minutes to make these lovely little cakes.

-- Frost.
+Frost.
 When cakes are cool, drizzle some frosting on top of each bundt cake, allowing some to spill down the sides.

-To get the right consistency for the caramel frosting: After mixing in the powdered sugar, and the frosting sits, you may need to adjust it to get a nice drizzling consistency.
+Frosting Pro-Tip: After mixing in the powdered sugar, and the frosting sits, you may need to adjust it to get a nice drizzling consistency.
 If the frosting is too stiff, add a few drops of milk at a time to get it smooth.
 If it gets too runny, add a bit more powdered sugar.

 Hot liquid helps the cocoa powder to bloom and dissolve.
 You can also add coffee for a deeper flavor.

 Dutch-processed cocoa powder has been neutralized in acidity and is usually paired with baking powder to assist in leavening your baked goods.
 This process gives the cocoa powder a darker color.
 Natural cocoa powder has not been stripped of its acid and is usually paired with baking soda.
 This cocoa powder is lighter in color, and is typically found in your local grocery stores.
-This is what I use in my baking.
+This is what I normally use in my baking.

-Mini Chocolate Bundt Cakes with Caramel Frosting
+Mini Chocolate Bundt Cakes